aeeeeeep/objwatch/README.md

 ## Features

 - **Nested Structure Tracing**: Visualize and monitor nested function calls and object interactions with clear, hierarchical logging.
 - **Enhanced Logging Support**: Leverage Python's built-in `logging` module for structured, customizable log outputs, including support for simple and detailed formats.
+Additionally, to ensure logs are captured even if the logger is disabled or removed by external libraries, you can set `level="force"`.
+When `level` is set to `"force"`, ObjWatch bypasses the standard logging handlers and uses `print()` to output log messages directly to the console, ensuring that critical debugging information is not lost.
 - **Logging Message Types**: ObjWatch categorizes log messages into various types to provide detailed insights into code execution.
 The primary types include:

   - **`run`**: Indicates the start of a function or class method execution.